 - to object to any decisions which are based solely on automated processing;

 - to get a portable copy of your personal data, or to have a copy transferred to a third party controller; or

 - to get a copy of or access to safeguards under which your personal data is transferred outside of the EEA.

 In addition to the above, you have the right to lodge a complaint with the supervisory authority.

 11. Contact information

-If you have any questions about the way we use your personal data, or you wish to investigate exercising any rights in respect of your personal data, please contact your local HR team or for Germany, Robert Graf (email@example.com).
+If you have any questions about the way we use your personal data, or you wish to investigate exercising any rights in respect of your personal data, please contact your local Ethics and Compliance Officer in the first instance or for Germany, Peter Vormbruck (firstname.lastname@example.org).

 12. Document change history